Seamonsters-2605/CompetitionBot2018/README.md

 Code for the JellyFISH!

+Deploy with `./deploy.sh` or `.\deploy.bat` (Windows).
+Test with `./test.sh` or `.\test.bat` (Windows).

+## Directory Structure

+- `seamonsters/`: The work-in-progress seamonsters library code.
+- `GRIP/`: GRIP files used in competition for image recognition.
+- `Shooter/`: Code for the flywheels, intake motor, and ShootController, which allows control of both.
+- `tests/`: Created and used by pyfrc for tests.
+- `utilityRobots/`: Has the pidTest robot.
+This hasn't been used or updated for a while.
+- `Vision.py`: Simple code that gets the center of the target from GRIP
+- `robot.py`: The final robot

 ## Subsystems

 Subsystems represent integrated systems made up of components and serving a single purpose, e.g. the drivetrain of the robot.
 A command can require a subsystem to exclude other commands from using that subsystem's components.